sushismurf/VHDL/README.md

-some essential VHDL modules written for Basys3.
+some essential VHDL modules written for Basys3, makes life a little less painful.

 feel free to use all modules as needed.